mehmetc/data_collector/README.md

 # DataCollector

-Convinience objects to Extract, Transform and Load your data.
+Convinience module to Extract, Transform and Load your data.

 #### input
 Read input from an URI